Saturday, February 28, 2015

 Edward Newton Rowell and Johnson L Lynch had been neighbors in Utica, New York.
 Both were successful family men; Rowell a partner in a box manufacturing company and Lynch an attorney.
 In 1881, the firm of Palmer and Rowell relocated their offices and Newton Rowell moved with his wife and two children to Batavia, New York.

 Mrs. Rowell was a beautiful and flirtatious blonde, eight years younger than her husband.
 The gossip in Utica said that Mrs. Rowell was seeing other men behind her husband’s back; Johnson Lynch among them.
 Their affair did not end when the Rowells moved away.
-Newton Rowell suspected his wife of cheating and had a plan to catch her.
+Newton Rowell still suspected his wife of cheating and had a plan to catch her.

 Saturday, February 14, 2015